jessiemar-mar/jessiemar-portfolio/final-project-part-one.md

 | National Gallery of Art — Open Data | [https://github.com/NationalGalleryOfArt/opendata)](https://github.com/NationalGalleryOfArt/opendata) | Public open-data repository for NGA collection metadata and digitized works. |

 # Method and medium
-> In a few sentences, you should document how you plan on completing your final project.

 For my final project, I plan to use Shorthand, Datawrapper, and Tableau as my primary tools.
 Before beginning the fabrication of data visualizations, I will develop a moodboard to establish the branding and visual direction of the project.
 This will guide my creative choices and ensure a consistent style throughout.
 I also intend to create a persona to help tailor headlines and subheadlines in language that resonates with my target audience.

 For data preparation, I will first use Excel for cleaning and consolidating datasets, particularly the large-scale open-access digital collection data from museums.
 Once I have organized clean sheets of data, I will implement them in Datawrapper and Tableau to design interactive, engaging visualizations.
 These will then be integrated into Shorthand to build a cohesive, narrative-driven final deliverable.

-## References
-_List any references you used here._

 ## AI acknowledgements
 I used AI to support this assignment by helping me research relevant data sources and proofread grammar and spelling in my writing.